Financial Management Service

-The Financial Management Service (or FMS) was a bureau of the United States Department of the Treasury and provided several financial services for the federal government.
+The Financial Management Service (FMS) was a bureau of the United States Department of the Treasury and provided several financial services for the federal government.
 On October 7, 2012, Secretary of the Treasury Timothy Geithner issued a directive merging the FMS with the Bureau of the Public Debt to form the new Bureau of the Fiscal Service.

 Services

 These services included centralized payment, collection, and reporting services, oversight of a daily cash flow of nearly $58 billion into and out of federal accounts, disbursement of more than $1.5 trillion to more than 100 million individuals via Social Security and veterans' benefits, issuance of tax refunds and other federal payments, collection of more than $2.67 trillion per year in payments to the government through financial institutions, and collection of delinquent debts owed to the government.

 FMS had a total of 2,100 employees located in its headquarters offices in Washington, D.C., and Hyattsville, Maryland, and its five regional centers in Austin, Birmingham, Kansas City, Philadelphia, and San Francisco.
 Before 1984, FMS was known as the Bureau of Government Financial Operations.